 Alarms ringing can be caused by bad weather, a low battery, a fault, or because the alarm has not had any maintenance or servicing.

-Registering your alarm and key holder details (free of charge)
+Registering your alarm and key-holder details (free of charge)

-Rochford District is not designated as an Alarm notification area, which means you do not have to register your details with us by law, however to avoid the problem of your alarm causing a noise nuisance, we would strongly recommend that when having a new alarm fitted or taking over an existing alarm you should:
+Rochford District is not designated as an Alarm notification area, which means you do not have to register your details with us by law, however to avoid the problem of your alarm causing a noise nuisance, we would strongly recommend that when having a new alarm fitted or you take over an existing alarm you should:

-- Or you can print a form from the Related Content section and post it to us
+- Or you can print a form from the related content section and post it to us.

 - You should also print a copy of your application form and send it to the police.
-Their address is supplied on the form.
+Their address is on the form.
 If you complete the on-line registration you will automatically receive a copy your application form by return e-mail.

 - New alarms should be fitted with a device that automatically stops it from ringing after 15 minutes from when it started.
 Some older alarms may have a 20-minute cut-off.